jeffbski/bench-rest/README.md

 Check for example flows in the `examples` directory.

-See `Detailed Usage` for more details on creating more advanced REST flows.
+See <a href="#detailed-usage">Detailed Usage</a> for more details on creating more advanced REST flows.